TimoBechtel/hey-comma/README.md

 `hey, explain` will explain the data you pipe to it.

+> [!IMPORTANT]
-> Note: the piped data will be sent to OpenAI's servers, so you should only pipe data to `hey, explain` that you are comfortable sharing with OpenAI.
+> Note: The piped data will be sent to OpenAI's servers, so you should only pipe data to `hey, explain` that you are comfortable sharing with OpenAI.

 ```sh
 cat mysterious.sh | hey, is this safe to run